Get startedGet started for free

 In your work as a data analyst, you have been engaged by a group of Antarctic research scientists to help them explore and report on their work.

-They have spent a lot of time collating data on penguin species, but are having difficulty visualizing it to understand what is happening.
-Specifically, they have asked if you can help them plot their data in relation to statistics on the penguins' body attributes.
-They also suspect there is some pattern related to species, but are unsure how to plot this extra element.
+They have spent much time collating data on penguin species but are having difficulty visualizing it to understand what is happening.
+Specifically, they asked if you could help them plot their data about statistics on the penguins' body attributes.
+They also suspect there is some pattern related to species but are unsure how to plot this extra element.

 You have been provided a penguins DataFrame.